tc39/notes/es6/2015-01/jan-28.md

 ARB: Typed racket great, but occurrence typing can potentially get expensive.

 STH: That is not accurate.
-THere are ways that you can make things slow but there is no inherent reasons it needs to be slow.
+There are ways that you can make things slow but there is no inherent reasons it needs to be slow.

 BE: If you want adoption.
 Peopke will go the extra distance to get the predicable performance.